migueldiez/organization/FAQ.md

 This means CentOS Stream will provide continuous upgrades vs a planned release cycle.
 This means CentOS Stream may not be as stable as it used to be.
 This means we will no longer be able to use CentOS for our production environments.

-We believe continuous delivery is great, but we think that was Fedora's purpose and reason to be, no need for CentOS Stream.
+We believe continuous delivery is great and Stream will play its part in strengthening the RHEL product and ecosystem, but it does not supplant what CentOS was, and the value it provided to the community at large.

 We need what "old" CentOS was: a stable free and open source distro for our production environments.